GiulioMa/Statistical-Significance-In-Portfolio-Management/README.md

     ```
     jupyter notebook
     ```
-4. Open the notebook and run the cells to explore the content.
+4. Open the notebook and run the cells to explore the content in detail.

 ## Contributing
 Contributions are welcome!
-Feel free to fork the repository and submit pull requests for enhancements or additional features.
+Please feel free to fork the repository and submit pull requests for any enhancements or additional features you think would be beneficial.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.